jesusmlb/jesuslopez/README.md

 # Jesus Lopez

-**`Data Scientist`**
+**`Data Science and Analytics`**

-👀 Driven by curiosity, I got into the field of data science and have been captivated ever since.
-I'm excited about helping people streamline their data preprocessing tasks, enabling them to focus on maximizing their business's value.
+Driven by curiosity, I got into the field of data science and have been captivated ever since.
+I'm excited about helping people streamline their data preprocessing tasks, enabling them to focus on the important parts of their business.

-With proficient technical skills, I aim to increase the value of your data, converting raw information into powerful insights that facilitate informed decision-making.
+With proficient technical skills, I aim to increase the value of data, converting raw information into powerful insights that facilitate informed decision-making.

-👨🏻‍💻 Having worked across retail and finance.
-I've been involved in roles where analysing and interpreting data has become one of the most exciting parts because, in the end, my findings and how I presented them to my diverse stakeholders gave them enough information about data that they couldn't spot in the first layer.
+👨🏻‍💻 Having worked across supply chain, retail, and finance, I've been involved in roles where analyzing and interpreting data has become one of the most exciting parts of my career.
+Ultimately, my findings and how I presented them to stakeholders provided them with the information needed to take action.

 ### 🧰 Languages and Tools